Klekzee/Case-Studies/01-GoogleCapstone1/README.md

 ## Background:

-This case study analysis is part of the Google Data Analytics Professional Certificate Capstone Project.
-I will be delving into the role of a junior data analyst for the marketing team of Bellabeat.
-I will be analyzing existing data about fitness and health habits by another app called FitBit and gathering insights in order to implement them into Bellabeat App.
-I will be following the steps of the data analysis process: **Ask, Prepare, Process, Analyze, Share, and Act**, in order to answer the Business Objectives.
+This case study analysis is part of the **Google Data Analytics Professional Certificate Capstone Project**.
+I will be delving into the role of a junior data analyst for the marketing team of Bellabeat, analyzing existing data about fitness and health habits from another app called FitBit.
+My goal is to gather insights to implement into the Bellabeat app.
+I will be following the steps of the data analysis process: **Ask, Prepare, Process, Analyze, Share, and Act**, in order to answer the business objectives.

 ### Business Task: